 But it’s not just the aesthetics that make Finca de Arrieta stand out from the crowd; it’s also the ethos.
 English owners Tila, Michelle and their family are so eco-friendly that the entire finca is 'off the grid'.
 There are wind turbines and solar panels (the latter also powers water desalination) and DIY hens' egg collecting.
 But sparing the planet doesn’t mean skimping on comfort.
 Whether you choose to stay under canvas in a yurt or under slate in a cottage, you’ll find comfortable beds, Balinese furniture, hot showers and fully equipped kitchens.
-There's a solar-heated pool, a chill-out area with daybeds, super playground with giant chess set and trampoline, plus an honesty shop.
+There's a solar-heated pool, a chill-out area with daybeds, a super playground with giant chess set and trampoline, plus an honesty shop.
 This is a quirky rural retreat with a real feel-good factor, ideal for anyone seeking a laid-back holiday off the beaten path.

 - Fantastic value for money

 - A great option for families - yurts and cottages sleep up to 8, there's baby equipment and body boards to borrow, and young children will love the pool, trampoline and playground

 - Only 35 minutes' drive from the airport (most Eco rooms also get exclusive use of a Hybrid car with private transfer and bottle of cava on arrival); and 300m from a sandy, family beach

 - Guest Relations are on site daily from 9am-1pm and can offer local advice or book activities, including surfing, snorkelling, sea kayaking and boat trips

-- A good choice of restaurants beachside and in the fishing village of Arrieta (a 10-minute stroll away), or Tila can deliver deli meals to your door
+- A good choice of restaurants beachside and in the fishing village of Arrieta (a 10-minute stroll away), or picnic boxes and deli meals can be delivered to your door

-- Don't expect luxury - the Eco Tower doesn't have a private kitchen, and all the accommodation is simple and stylish rather than sumptuous
+- Don't expect luxury, all the accommodation is simple and stylish rather than sumptuous

 - Not for those who want complete privacy: the yurts are set close together and though they are separated by walls, noise does carry - but the atmosphere is convivial